asdf-format/asdf/docs/asdf/developer_overview.rst

 the pyyaml and jsonschema libraries use.
 Understanding what is going on thus means having some understanding of the relevant parts of the internals of both of those libraries.
-This overview will try to provide a small amount of context for these package to illuminate how the code in asdf interacts with them.
+This overview will try to provide a small amount of context for these packages to illuminate how the code in asdf interacts with them.

 There are at least two ways of outlining the design.
 One is to give high level overviews of the various modules and how they interact with other modules.
-The other is to illustrate how code is actually invoked in common operations, this often being much more informative on a practical level (at least I find that to be the case).
+The other is to illustrate how code is actually invoked in common operations, this often being much more informative on a practical level (at least some find that to be the case).
 This document will attempt to do both.

 We will start with a high-level review of concepts and terms and point to where